ricardoteix/ct-oficinadeprojetos-12/README_en.md

-## Considerações sobre a criação da infraestrutura
+## Considerations Regarding Infrastructure Creation

 1. After executing ``terraform apply``, the terminal will show how many resources were added, modified, or destroyed in your infrastructure.